How to Use the Hilton Honors Program to Score Free Nights, Flights and Cash Back

 How to spend your points

-Hilton's program is a bit finicky when it comes to redeeming points.
+Hilton’s program is a bit finicky when it comes to redeeming points.
 While earning lots of points is incredibly easy, using them in a valuable way takes some effort.
 You see, Hilton has 10 categories of properties, ranging from 5,000 points a night for Category 1 hotels, to 95,000 points a night for Category 10 hotels.
+There are several hotels priced at 120,000 points as well (Waldorf-Astoria Maldives being one of them).
 Many properties charge different amounts based on the season and availability.
 For example, the Conrad Maldives can be as low as 70,000 points or as high as 95,000 points, depending on the season.

 You do, however, have access to “Fifth Night Free” awards if you are an elite member, which you can earn from as making as few as four stays or signing up for one of the credit cards highlighted above, and this brings down the overall cost.
 I recently used this benefit for a five-night stay at the Conrad Maldives.